Project-DA-FANH/dafanh_website/content/internship.md

 # Overview

-This internship provides an authentic virtual (and in person when available) career experience, emphasizing problem solving, decision-making and remote collaboration skills, along with an understanding of leadership roles in a professional space.
+This internship offered an authentic career experience in a hybrid format (virtual, with in-person opportunities when available).
+It emphasized problem-solving, decision-making, and remote collaboration, while helping students build a deeper understanding of leadership roles in professional environments.

 <a href="https://forms.gle/K53MEHeKm2Bzng5T9"><button class="button disabled">Apply at Chico</button></a>
 <a href="https://forms.gle/K53MEHeKm2Bzng5T9"><button class="button disabled">Apply at San Bernardino</button></a>